openstack/python-openstackclient/doc/source/command-objects/image.rst

 .. option:: --property <key=value>

     Set a property on this image (repeat option to set multiple properties)

+    .. versionadded:: 2

+.. option:: --tag <tag>

+    Set a tag on this image (repeat for multiple values)

+    .. versionadded:: 2

 .. option:: --architecture <architecture>